© iStock.com/audioundwerbung

 Innovative companies and projects

-ENERTRAG, Graforce, H2Mobility, MAN Energy Solutions and Siemens Energy are just some of the hydrogen technology companies that are implementing innovative products and projects in the Berlin-Brandenburg region.
+ENERTRAG, Graforce, H2Mobility, MAN Energy Solutions, and Siemens Energy are just a few of the hydrogen technology companies implementing innovative products and projects in the Berlin-Brandenburg region.

-• Since the end of 2023, Siemens Energy has been producing electrolysis modules together with Air Liquide in its multi-gigawatt factory in Berlin-Moabit.
-H2-ready gas turbines are also being further developed and produced at the site.
+• Siemens Energy and Air Liquide are jointly producing electrolysis modules at their multi-gigawatt factory in Berlin-Moabit.
+H2-ready gas turbines are also developed and manufactured at the site.

-• The Lausitz reference power plant (RefLau) is being built in Brandenburg.
-It will make a contribution to the future energy supply at the Schwarze Pumpe industrial site – based on renewable energy sources and hydrogen, including the storage and conversion of hydrogen back into electricity.
-Commissioning is planned for the beginning of 2026.
+• In Brandenburg, the Lausitz reference power plant (RefLau) is being built at the Schwarze Pumpe industrial site by 2026.
+In the future, it will enable energy to be supplied from renewable energy sources and hydrogen, including the storage and reconversion of hydrogen into electricity.

-• As part of the H2BAR project, Niederbarnimer Eisenbahn (NEB) has converted train operations on the Heidekrautbahn line (RB27) to hydrogen-powered fuel cell multiple units.
-As part of sector coupling, Barnimer Busgesellschaft and Barnimer Dienstleistungsgesellschaft are gradually converting their buses and waste collection vehicles to hydrogen operation and will also have their own refueling infrastructure.
-The hydrogen required for these projects comes 100 percent from renewable energies that are generated regionally.
+• As part of the H2BAR project, Niederbarnimer Eisenbahn (NEB) has converted the Heidekrautbahn (RB27) to hydrogen-powered fuel cell multiple units.
+Bus and waste collection vehicles in Barnim are gradually being converted to hydrogen power, including their own refueling infrastructure.
+The hydrogen required comes from regional renewable energy sources.

-• Other players with proven expertise in the field of hydrogen in the region are the German Hydrogen and Fuel Cell Association DWV, the Institute for Climate Protection, Energy and Mobility IKEM, the joint project HyStarter Lausitz, the regional hydrogen network Prignitz-Ostprignitz-Ruppin-Oberhavel (PROOH2V) and the hydrogen network Lausitz DurcH2atmen.
+• Other important players in the region include the German Hydrogen and Fuel Cell Association (DWV), the Institute for Climate Protection, Energy and Mobility (IKEM), the joint project HyStarter Lusatia, the regional hydrogen network Prignitz-Ostprignitz-Ruppin-Oberhavel (PROOH2V), and the Lausitz hydrogen network DurcH2atmen.

 Selection of regional companies